-Kansas Department of Commerce Director or Regulatory Compliance 1000 SW Jackson St, Suite 100 Topeka, KS 66612-1354 785-296-2122 (fax) 785-296-3612 crc@kansascommerce.com
+Kansas Department of Commerce Director or Regulatory Compliance 1000 SW Jackson St, Suite 100 Topeka, KS 66612-1354 785-296-2122 (fax) 785-296-3612 crc@kansascommerce.com or to the United States Department of Office of the Inspector General (OIG/USDOL) at 1-800-347-3756.

 Workforce Alliance Management that are made aware of suspected fraud or abuse in federally funded programs must report such reports to the Kansas Department of Commerce within 1 business day and complete the Kansas Department of Commerce's Fraud and Abuse Incident Report Form found at www.kansasworksstateboard.org/PoliciesandProcedures.
-If the situation is an emergency or serious allegations are being made those reports must be made immediately to the United States Department of Labor Office of Inspector General at 1-816-285-7240 with follow up to the Kansas Department of Commerce.
+If the situation is an emergency or serious allegations are being made, those reports must be made immediately to the United States Department of Labor Office of Inspector General at 1-816-285-7240 with follow up to the Kansas Department of Commerce.